fossephate/JoyCon-Driver/README.md

 3. Pair the JoyCon(s) to your PC

 4. Run the Application, if it doesn't detect your JoyCon(s), make sure they are fully paired/connected and restart the program.

+5. Once the program is running vJoy should register the input from the JoyCons.
-    * To verify its working you can use the vJoy monitor that comes with vJoy, it looks like this: http://i.imgur.com/x4Fn7Cq.png
+    * To verify it's working you can use the vJoy monitor that comes with vJoy, it looks like this: http://i.imgur.com/x4Fn7Cq.png
     * To re-pair the JoyCons go into Settings and remove the JoyCon(s) and then pair them again.

-5. Once the program is running vJoy should register the input from the JoyCons.
     * You'll likely want to use this with something like x360ce (http://www.x360ce.com), which will let you map the vJoy device to a virtual xbox controller for games that support them.